Admissions FAQ

 When is the application deadline?
 Our priority scholarship deadline is December 15th, our interim deadline with the application fee waived is January 15th, and our final deadline is April 1st.

 When should I apply for Learning & Teaching?
-Applicants to Learning & Teaching are encouraged to apply by early December in order to receive a decision by December 31.
-While early application is not required, Learning & Teaching applicants who are admitted to the program by the end of the calendar year are given priority placement with our partner schools.
+Applicants to Learning & Teaching are encouraged to apply by early December in order to receive a decision by mid-January.
+While early application is not required, Learning & Teaching applicants who are admitted to the program by January are given priority consideration with our partner schools.
 Our priority scholarship deadline is December 15th, our application fee waiver deadline is January 15th, and our final deadline is April 1st.

 Official Transcripts